notepad-plus-plus/npp-usermanual/content/docs/searching.md

 ### Searching

-The following commands, available through the Search menu or keyboard shortcuts, perform a search without invoking a dialog, because they reuse the previous pattern or find it in the current document:
+The following commands, available through the Search menu or keyboard shortcuts, perform a search without invoking a dialog, because they search for the previous search target or for a word or selection in the current document:

-* Find Next / Find Previous repeat the current search, either down or up.
+* **Find Next / Find Previous** Repeat searching the current search target, either down or up.

-* Go to Next Found / Go to Previous found jump to a place recorded on the search result window.
-You can use  Search  -&gt;  Found Results Window to toggle the visibility of this window, which allows a more visual navigation.
+* **Next Search Result / Previous Search Result** Jump to the next or previous search result recorded in the Search Results Window.
+The Search Results Window is created in response to any of the dialog-based **Find All** commands.
+If it exists, you can use  **Search  -&gt;  Search Results Window** to make it visible and to switch the input focus between the Search Results Window and the current document.

-* Find (volatile) Next / Find (volatile) Previous attempt to find the word the caret is in, or the selected text, down or up.
-Note that this does not interfere with ordinary search - it is really volatile.
+* **Find (volatile) Next / Find (volatile) Previous** Attempt to find the word the caret is in, or the selected text, down or up.
+The searched word or selection is not rembembered in the find history, and the search will not be repeatable with **Find Next / Find Previous**.
+That's why it's called volatile.

-* Select and Find Next / Select and Find Previous select the word the caret is in if no text is selected, and then find the next/previous occurrence of selected text.
-This will also set this word as the current search target, so that Find Next or Find Previous will lose its previous target and look for the selected word again.
-However, other search parameters, e.g. Match case or Wrap around, will remain in force as last set.
+* **Select and Find Next / Select and Find Previous** Attempt to find the word the caret is in, or the selected text, down or up.
+The searched word or selection is remembered in the find history, and the search can be repeated with **Find Next / Find Previous**.

-Please note that "selected" refers to the contents of the active stream selection.
-This also applies to the selected part of the caret line when a rectangular area is selected.
+All dialog-free search actions do preserve the current search options set in the Find dialog like Match case or Wrap around.

 ### Highlighting